xenago/app-scripts/dcp/README.md

 Configure the script in the options tab to:
 - Demux the contents of the MKV file into separate streams
-- Encode in frame-sequential 3D at a 20-30% higher bitrate than the source file
+- Encode in Full Side-By-Side 3D at a 20-30% higher bitrate than the source file
-- Mux to mkv file
+- Mux to MKV file
-- Define a valid temp directory (needs to be a full/non-relative path, approx 3-4x the space of the original file)
+- Define a valid temp directory (needs to be a full/non-relative path, approx 3-4x the space of the original file to complete operation)

 ![Configure script options in BD3D2MK3D](./bd3d2mk3d_options.png)